Adibvafa/CodonTransformer/README.md

 ### Available Functions

-- `prepare_finetune_data(dataset: Union[str, pd.DataFrame], output_file: str, shuffle: bool = True) -> None`
+- `prepare_training_data(dataset: Union[str, pd.DataFrame], output_file: str, shuffle: bool = True) -> None`

-  Prepare a JSON dataset for finetuning the CodonTransformer model.
-It processes the input dataset, creates the 'codons' column, handles organism IDs, and saves the result to a JSON file.
+  Prepare a JSON dataset for training the CodonTransformer model.
+Process the input dataset, create the 'codons' column, handle organism IDs, and save the result to a JSON file.

 - `dataframe_to_json(df: pd.DataFrame, output_file: str, shuffle: bool = True) -> None`

   Convert a pandas DataFrame to a JSON file format suitable for training CodonTransformer.
-It writes each row of the DataFrame as a JSON object to the output file, with an option to shuffle the data.
+Write each row of the DataFrame as a JSON object to the output file, with an option to shuffle the data.

 - `process_organism(organism: Union[str, int], organism_to_id: Dict[str, int]) -> int`

   Process and validate the organism input, converting it to a valid organism ID.
-It handles both string (organism name) and integer (organism ID) inputs.
+Handle both string (organism name) and integer (organism ID) inputs.

 - `get_codon_table(organism: str) -> int`